-If I could only have one saw in my tool box for timber framing, it would be a 10 1/4-inch saw.
+If I could only have one saw in my tool box for timber framing, it would be the best 10 ¼ inch Circular Saw.
 They can can typically cut 8x timbers in 2 cuts and 4x material in a single pass, which allows you to cut 90 percent of the timbers that will come through a typical shop.
 If you are cutting a lot of 6x material then getting a 16" saw may be something to consider, but I would still have one of these saws in my quiver.

 With all of these saws, what we’re talking about is a commercial-grade tool.
 We can expect them to perform well, and they are meant to handle the hard work of cutting a timber frame.
 No matter which one you choose, you will have a solid partner for years to come.

 3.7 out of 5

 · Power: Don’t confuse a tool’s AMPs with its power.
 A saw’s power comes from horsepower and torque.
 In other words, the ability to handle dense or wet material without binding up.